 Whole Grain Bread

 Whole grains contain anti-inflammatory properties, which allows for an increase of production of healthy bacteria, according to a study published by The American Journal of Clinical Nutrition.
-Seventy percent of your immune system lives in your gut, according to Tyeese L. Gaines, DO, in our list of 27 Doctors’ Own Cures for a Cold.
-So, it’s important to keep your gut healthy if you want to fend off any cold-causing germs!
+Seventy percent of your immune system lives in your gut; so, it’s important to keep your gut healthy if you want to fend off any cold-causing germs!

 Eggs, and especially the yolks, are packed with immunity-boosting nutrients.
 Eggs contain a high amount of vitamin D, a vitamin that’s vital in regulating and strengthening immunity.
 According to a study published in the journal JAMA, participants who took a daily serving of vitamin D in the wintertime were less likely to catch a cold or any other upper respiratory tract infection in comparison to those who did not.